 I`ve completed the DevilWork Cycles bike far in 2013.
 I built this bike with a mix of Shimano Deore XT 737 and XTR 952 components, but as time ran I gradually replaced XTR components and in the end the bike ended up with all Deore XT 737.
 Check it out.

-It has been far double-confirmed that my choice of Moots titanium seatpost with setback was right.
-Having chance to ride custom steel frame I thought using alternative to classic seatpost clamp – a quick release.
-I ride SQ-M730 quick release that perfectly fits my expectations.
+It has been far double-confirmed that my choice of Moots titanium seat post with setback was right.
+Having the chance to ride a custom steel frame I thought using an alternative to classic seat post clamp – a quick release.
+I ride SQ-M730 quick-release that perfectly fits my expectations.
 I`d changed the saddle again and I returned back to the Selle Italia Flite in very rare green leather.
 This is the best option for this retro bike project.

 As I stated before, I`ve replaced all XTR components with Deore XT ones.
 That`s life.
-First of all I mounted up a set of 5-arm cranks FC-M737 with original XT chain rings and bolts.
-Bottom bracket is BB-UN52.
+First of all I mounted up a set of 5-arm cranks FC-M737 with original XT chainrings and bolts.
+The bottom bracket is BB-UN52.
 Then I replaced the cassette.
 Nowadays I`m using 8-speed CS-M900 from a very first Shimano XTR series.
 Well, exception, but no objection to its quality and new-old-stock condition.
-Chain rings are IG-specific, thus IG-70 chain.
+Chainrings are IG-specific, thus IG-70 chain.